Which Oil is Best for a Kidney Patient?

 One tablespoon of olive oil contains about 9 grams of MUFAs, 2 grams of PUFAs, and 2 grams of saturated fat.
 Extra virgin olive has two additional grams of MUFA.

-Refined olive oil is the most processed and least healthy olive oil.
-It is also the lowest in nutrients and antioxidants.
-Virgin olive oil is less processed and offers more nutrition than refined olive oil (ROO). but less than extra virgin olive oil (EVOO).
+Virgin olive oil (VOO) is less processed and offers more nutrition than refined olive oil (ROO) but less than extra virgin olive oil (EVOO).

-EVOO contains a monounsaturated fat oleic acid.
+Extra virgin olive oil (EVOO) contains a monounsaturated fat oleic acid.
 This fat has anti-inflammatory properties and is associated with improvements in heart health, cancer, high blood pressure, and atherosclerosis.

 Olive oil is also low in sodium, potassium, and phosphorus making it a type of fat that is ok for people with kidney disease.

 When choosing an olive oil opt for an unrefined extra virgin cold-pressed oil that bears a North American Olive Oil Association (NAOOA) standard seal.
+This seal means the olive oil has been third-party tested.

 Palm Oil

-Palm oil comes from the middle layer of the tropical palm fruit.
-This oil is made up of 50% saturated fat, 40% monounsaturated fat, and 10 percent polyunsaturated fat.
+Palm oil is made up of 50% saturated fat, 40% monounsaturated fat, and 10% polyunsaturated fat.

 This oil contains different types of saturated fats including palmitic, lauric, and myristic acid.
 Lauric and myristic acids may increase “bad” LDL cholesterol levels more than palmitic acid.